Alfresco/alfresco-android-kotlin-api/README.md

 ## Getting started

-Easiest way to get off the group is to check the included [Sample App](sample)
+Easiest way to get off the ground is to check the included [Sample App](sample).

-The sample shows how to get authentication working with the identity service, and how to integrate that with the API bindings to get a first request going.
+The sample shows you how to get authentication working with the identity service, and how to integrate that with the API bindings to get your first request going.

-The app should just work with your identity service install, but might not match your current configuration so edit [AuthConfig.kt](sample/src/main/java/com/alfresco/sample/AuthConfig.kt) if you run into any issues.
+The app should just work with your identity service install, but might not match your current configuration so edit [AuthConfig.kt](sample/src/main/java/com/alfresco/sample/AuthConfig.kt) if you run into issues.

 ## Authentication